PavanRangani/docs/docs/prd/family/browse-single-families.md

 # Browse Single Family details

+## System Rule
+- There is total 6 types of legal entity available : `Individuals`, `Joint`, `Partnership`, `Foundation`, `Estate`, `Trust`.
+- User can add/edit/delete legal entity of that family.
+- New legal entities can't be created for an archived family.
+- Current and Deceased legal entity are shown different tab.
+- On Click of any records, opens that legal entity.

 ## UX Rule
+- Family is shown in 3 groups: `Household`, `ASA Entity` & `Legal Entities`
+  - Housheold - it shows Individual or Joint whose Household is Yes
+  - ASA Entity - it shows legal entities whose ASA Entity is Yes
+  - Legal Entity - It shows all legal entities whose Household or ASA Entity is No. Each entity type is shown in separate table.

-- New legal entities can't be created for an archived family.
-Shows `Archived` tag for the archived family.
+- Shows `Archived` tag for the archived family.
 - Legal entities are shown in three tabs: `Current` or `Archived` & `Deceased` & `Terminated`
   - When family is Archived, tab name will be changed from `Current` to `Archived`.
   - `Deceased` tab will show deceased Individual and `Terminated` tab will show all terminated entity.